Our story

 From June 2022 we shifted into another gear, hosting author events, starting our monthly Book Blether, welcoming a school reading club visit, supporting the marvellous annual BOOKMARK book festival in October and a enjoying a spooktacular evening of ghost stories.

-Our Book Blether continued a pace – adding in a couple of theme evenings to round out an eclectic mix of books.
-We continue to meet at the bookshop on the first Wednesday of each month at 7pm, it’s informal, open to all and the coffee is good (Ralph makes it).
+Our Book Blether has continued apace, with a couple of theme evenings to round out an eclectic mix of fiction and non-fiction books.
+We meet at the bookshop on the first Wednesday of each month at 7pm, it’s informal, open to all and the coffee is good (Ralph makes it).
 You can find a list of the books we’ve read and are planning to read on our Good Reads page.

-We rounded out the year with a bookshop wassail, when we were joined by BOOKMARK chair, Gail Wylie, with two wonderful poems of journeys (including Robert Frost’s, ‘Stopping by Woods on a Snowy Evening’), Meg the Midwife (aka Lynette Downie) with her scary stories of local ogres, and a trio of wonderful musicians: fiddlers Duncan and Mike Lean and harpist Patsy Seddon.
-The music and words flowed, as did the sloe gin.
+We rounded out 2024 with a mini ‘book-flood’, when we were joined by a trio of wonderful musicians, including fiddler Mike Lean and harpist Patsy Seddon.
+The music and words flowed, as did the sloe and damson gin.

 None of this would have been possible without our enthusiastic and loyal customers and bookshop friends.
 THANK YOU!